ankitwal/ssm-tester/README.md

 * Modern cloud architecture is moving away from ssh, and without access to instance it is hard to validate certain behaviour.
 * Manually running commands to validate infrastructure correctness is slow and unreliable.
 * This means some behaviour may only get tested when we run an application on the provisioned infrastructure app on it, eg. connectivity to database, connectivity to required internet endpoint.
-This means really slow feedback, which in turn means low quality.
+This slows the feedback loop in turn means lower quality.
 The application delivery team is a consumer/customer of the the infrastructure delivery team.
-A infrastructure delivery team should not have to rely on it's customers to validate to its code.
+An infrastructure delivery team should not have to rely on it's customers to validate to its code.
 * Additionally some behaviour is hard to validate, and wont get immediately feedback with even application running correctly on the provisioned infra.
 Example:
     * Broken connectivity to logging endpoints/service may only get detected if a team member notices missing logs, often these are not even being looked at in lower environments.
 Or worse it may only be detected when instance in production start falling over since their disks have gone to full from failing to flush logs to a remote logging service.